StevenBlack/vocab/million-dollar-words.md

 ### plangent
 Deep, low and resonantly mournful.
 Used to describe the music at a funeral or the mooing of a lone cow in an open field.
-Pronounced PLAN-JENT.

 ### pledget